JamesHBickerton/DevNotes/Notes/REACTNOTES2025.md

 - State is internal data (owned by components) whereas props are external data owned by the parent component.
 Think of props as function parameters.
 - State can be updated by the components themselves - to make components interactive.
 - Props are read-only and cannot be modified.
 Receiving props causes components to re-render.

+---

+## Thinking in React / State Management

+1. Break the desired UI into components (establishing the component tree).
+2. Build a static environment (without State).
+3. Think about state
+   - When to use state, global vs. local state, and where to place each piece of state.
+4. Establish the data flow

+- <strong>Global state</strong> - is a shared state that many components might need.
+- <strong>Local state</strong> - state that is only needed in one or few components (like child or sibling components).
+This means that only that component and its child components will have access to the state (via passing props).
+- Always start with local state and only use global state when you really need it (will learn more about it later).